raganwald-deprecated/homoiconic/2008-11-04/quirky_birds_and_meta_syntactic_programming.markdown

 Quirky Birds and Meta-Syntactic Programming
 ---

 In [Combinatory Logic](http://en.wikipedia.org/wiki/Combinatory_logic), the Queer Birds are a family of combinators which both parenthesize and permute.
-The matriarch of the family is the Queer Bird itself.
-One member of the Queer Bird family, the *Quirky Bird*, has interesting implications for Ruby.
+One member of the family, the *Quirky Bird*, has interesting implications for Ruby.

 > As explained in [Kestrels](http://github.com/raganwald/homoiconic/tree/master/2008-10-29/kestrel.markdown), the practice of nicknaming combinators after birds was established in Raymond Smullyan's amazing book [To Mock a Mockingbird](http://www.amazon.com/gp/product/0192801422?ie=UTF8&tag=raganwald001-20&linkCode=as2&camp=1789&creative=9325&creativeASIN=0192801422).
 In this book, Smullyan explains combinatory logic and derives a number of important results by presenting the various combinators as songbirds in a forest.
 Since the publication of the book more than twenty years ago, the names he gave the birds have become standard nicknames for the various combinators.